Skip to Content

 Pre-cooked ham

-The key things to look for when choosing a ham for this recipe are: fully precooked, boneless, uncut ham.
+The key things to look for when choosing a ham joint for this recipe are: fully precooked, boneless, uncut ham.
 And, of course, pick one that will fit in your air fryer.
 I get a quarter-leg boneless ham which is usually around 3 lb/ 1.3kg.

 If you already have your ham and it is a spiral-cut ham, then don’t worry, just check my guide to cooking times for air fryer ham below.

 If your ham won’t fit in your air fryer, just carve a bit off so that it will fit.
-You can cook it separately (try making air fryer grilled ham steaks), or save it for sandwiches.
+You can cook it separately (try making air fryer ham steaks), or save it for sandwiches.

 Note